ynazarets/jv-registration-validation/README.md

 Your task is to write as many tests as possible to cover all possible options.

+There are a lot of ways to name your test methods.
+The main point is that they should have informative names and be consistent along with other developers in your team.
+For this task use such convention:
+`<methodUnderTest>_<state>_<expectedBehavior>`; For example, if we are testing the method `register` with a `null`
+user's age the test method name should be `register_nullAge_notOk`. notOk is because the test expects the register method to throw an exception.

 #### [Try to avoid these common mistakes, while solving task](https://mate-academy.github.io/jv-program-common-mistakes/java-core/junit/registration-validation)